pj8912/merge-for-shorts/README.md

-## Support
+## 🤝 Support
-If you like the project please do consider supporting me!
+If you like the project please do consider supporting me 🙏

 <br>